AlyoshaVasilieva/luminous-ttv/README.md

 ### How it works

-The server makes use of the [Hola](https://en.wikipedia.org/wiki/Hola_(VPN)) proxy network to connect to Twitch via Russia.
+The server makes use of the [Hola](https://en.wikipedia.org/wiki/Hola_(VPN)) proxy network to retrieve a Twitch video's playlist via Russia.
 Twitch does not currently serve any livestream ads to users in Russia.

 * This server doesn't use your actual Twitch ID, it generates its own.
 * You will not be acting as a peer of the Hola network.